|Round pin earthed sockets

 identical to L-E and depends on the earth contact offset

-Continental European domestic sockets have a spacing of 19 mm between N and L. The earth contact offset varies*.
-For the sockets, shown below, it is 10 mm +/- 0.2 mm.
+Quite a number of domestic sockets have a spacing of 19 mm between N and L. The earth contact offset varies varies; 10 mm is a not uncommon value, see table below.

 |Seven earthed sockets have a similar

-configuration of contacts: 19 mm N - L spacing (center to center) and
+configuration of contacts: 19 mm N - L spacing and earth contact offset

 |HNA maritime||Handelsschiff-Normen-Ausschuss (cargo